AnyBody/biplanar-spinal-alignment-reconstruction-method/README.md

 ## Contributions

-We would like to acknowledge Morten Enemark Lund for maintaining the Anybody Github repository and his help during the setup of this Github page.
+We thank Morten Enemark Lund for maintaining the AnyBody GitHub repository and for his help in setting up this page.
 Special thanks to all co-authors for their contributions, as well as the European Spine Study Group (ESSG) for constantly collecting clinically relevant data.

 ---